privacybydesign/irma-documentation/yivi-docs/blog/2025-02-08-ux/index.md

 - Support for large text
 - And more

+A complete overview can be found [here](https://www.w3.org/WAI/WCAG22/quickref/?versions=2.2&levels=aaa).

 We plan to adhere to these standards by assessing our current state and make improvements accordingly.
-Recently we've improved our screen reader support by adding better descriptions and hiding some distracting items from the screen reader.
+Recently we've improved our screen reader support by adding better descriptions and hiding some distracting items from the screen reader [with this pull request](https://github.com/privacybydesign/irmamobile/pull/310).

 Automatic tests will be introduced to make sure our Flutter code adhears to the touch target and contrast ratio requirements set by WCAG.